Blog

 2. Assess your business needs and goals: Refer back to the seven components explained above and consider your needs for each.
 Determine how much liability you need, the tax implications, such as income and self-employment tax, how you want to make decisions, whether you plan to raise capital and the operational flexibility you need.

 3. Evaluate the pros and cons: There is no wrong entity structure, but each has very real pros and cons.
+Use the table above to evaluate your needs and understand which entity best meets them without undue risk exposure, compliance obligations or tax burdens.

 4. Consider your industry and location: Some industries have specific requirements or common practices related to entity structure that you must follow to be competitive.
 State laws also vary, so the benefits of each structure can depend on where you live.